vmware-archive/firehose-nozzle-v2/README.md

 The RLP Gateway adds:
 * The ability to deploy applications as a nozzle
 * Eliminating the need for mTLS
+* Does not require any Loggregator specific libraries to process data

 The gateway was released [in PCF version 2.4](https://docs.pivotal.io/pivotalcf/2-4/pcf-release-notes/runtime-rn.html#-loggregator-v2-api-is-readable-through-rlp-gateway)